Ethan-Chew/Empiler/README.md

 All of these are done while ensuring the upmost security of the customer's personal data.

-## Description of Features
-For a full list and description of features, do visit the [./docs/features.md](./docs/features.md) file.

 ## Tech Stack
 - React.js for Front-End
 - TailwindCSS for Styling